RocTanweer/FrontEnd/JavaScript/README.md

-# This is a JavaScipt Notes:
+# JavaScipt Notes:
 <br>

 ## Introduction

--Introduction to Programming
+- Introduction to Programming
--Why Programming Language
+- Why Programming Language
--JavaScript in brief
+- JavaScript in brief

 ## Values Types and Operators

--What are values?
+- What are values?
--What are the types of values?
+- What are the types of values?
--What are Operators?
+- What are Operators?